Border wall plans could divide South Texas retirement community

 Heiy’s picturesque and well-manicured backyard backs to a resaca, a small tributary of water near the Rio Grande whose water is collected, purified, recycled and ultimately returned to the community members for their use.

 Evening sunsets are a favorite time for her as the South Texas sun reflects off the tranquil waters of the resaca.
-Her backyard has been deemed a “Wildlife Habitat” by the State of Texas, and she fancies the many green jays and great kiskadee birds that often flock to her greenery.
+Her backyard has been deemed a “Wildlife Habitat” by the National Wildlife Federation, and she fancies the many green jays and great kiskadee birds that often flock to her greenery.
 Her yapping 12-year-old Terrier, River (named after the community) enjoys the wildlife and scenery, as well, Heiy said.

 But if a 30-foot-tall iron border wall is built directly behind her house, she wonders just how beautiful this area will continue to be.
 And how much her home will be worth.